-9 Team Workload
+8 Team Workload

-- 9.1 Whilst the increase in need puts pressure on bed spaces, it also puts pressure on the team's workload.
+8.1 Whilst the increase in need puts pressure on bed spaces, it also puts pressure on the team's workload.
 Currently we have a core staff resource based on pre-covid demand, which is complemented by extra resource funded through Covid.
 This funding stream ends in April 2023 and therefore we face a double impact of losing staff resource at a time of increased demand.
 This will create a significant shortfall in officer resource which would mean reducing the service to a minimal offer. his would be a step change for the Council who have an exemplar reputation both locally and nationally.
-Also, whilst saving money in the short term, this would mean more residents in expensive crisis in the future. - 9.2 This proposal will focus on our immediate need for staff resource, with other workstreams presented to future committees as required, or implemented as part of our continuous improvement programme. - 9.3 The proposal will not increase core budget staff costs as we will follow the model, we adopted in covid by creating supernumerary staff.
+Also, whilst saving money in the short term, this would mean more residents in expensive crisis in the future.

+- 8.2 This proposal will focus on our immediate need for staff resource, with other workstreams presented to future committees as required, or implemented as part of our continuous improvement programme. - 8.3 The proposal will not increase core budget staff costs as we will follow the model, we adopted in covid by creating supernumerary staff.
 The figures are a worst-case scenario, as we anticipated that additional costs for staff can be offset in 2023/4 by additional funding allocated from un-ringfenced covid funds, additional Ukraine funds and any funds received for asylum dispersal.
 Depending on external funding availability however, there is an anticipated cost pressure in 24/25.
-Offsetting costs now with funds that may be needed in future years carries risks, however officers will aim to make additional staff costs in 24/25 cost neutral through income.

-9.4 Through covid and with investment of relevant funding, the housing team has experienced growth of personnel as case levels have increased.
+Offsetting costs now with funds that may be needed in future years carries risks, however officers will aim to make additional staff costs in 24/25 cost neutral through income. - 8.4 Through covid and with investment of relevant funding, the housing team has experienced growth of personnel as case levels have increased.
 This has allowed the team to continue to provide a prevention orientated and personalised service to clients under manageable caseloads, as well as implement triage functions to improve the customer journey.
 These funded roles end in 22/23.
-It is envisaged that these additional staff will continue to be needed until 25/26 given projected demand, at which point the team will be back to pre-covid levels with exception of additional housing staff needed to manage properties.

-(£266,200) hav (£266,200) have been factored into the overall financial projection.
+It is envisaged that these additional staff will continue to be needed until 25/26 given projected demand, at which point the team will be back to pre-covid levels with exception of additional housing staff needed to manage properties. - 8.5 The additional staffing required are detailed below, the cost of these staff (£266,200) have been factored into the overall financial projection.

-Grade Current perm New total (FTE) Cost (Annum

-(FTE) establishment including on costs)
+Grade Current perm (FTE) New total (FTE) establishment Cost (Annum including on costs)

-Triage 2.09 3.09 £24,495
+Triage (Grade B) 2.09 3.09 £24,495

-(Grade

-В)

-H register 2.3 4.21 £56,582
+H register (Grade C) 2.3 4.21 £56,582

-(Grade C)

-Manager
+HSO (Grade D) 14.45 17.05 including Early prevention specialist £91,135

-(Grade F)
+Manager (Grade F) 7.8 9.8 £93,932